polyphony-chat/chorus/README.md

 [![Issues][issues-shield]][issues-url]
 [![GPL3 License][license-shield]][license-url]

-A rust library for interacting with multiple Spacebar-compatible APIs and Gateways at the same time.
+A rust library for interacting with (multiple) Spacebar-compatible APIs and Gateways (at the same time).

 ## Roadmap